LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Dataset Q&A
 Read the dataset into a Pandas data frame and answer the following two questions:
-# 1. Which variables in the dataset are categorical?
+	#1.
+Which variables in the dataset are categorical?
 Give at least four variables.
 	#2.
 Which variables in the dataset are numerical?
 Give at least four variables.
 ```
 After printing and inspecting the dataframe, we can get the following conclusions:
-#1: Categorical Variables: Job, Martial, Education, Contact
+#1: Categorical Variables: job, martial, education, contact
-#2: Numerical Variables: Age, Duration, Nr.employed, Euribor3m
+#2: Numerical Variables: age, duration, nr.employed, euribor3m
 ```

 ## AI training